ABOUT OUR COLLECTIONS

-Jane Taylor, a published author famous for her photographs of Petra, donated a collection of 7,000 photographs to ACOR in 2015.
+Jane Taylor, a published author famous for her photographs of Petra, donated a collection of over 7,000 photographs to ACOR in 2015.
 Jane Taylor’s collection captures pivotal moments during the last 30 years in the Arab region and Asia, featuring subjects spanning cultural heritage to social history.
-In addition to extensive coverage of Jordan (including many aerial shots), the collection includes photography from Yemen, Iraq, Egypt, Turkey, Saudi Arabia, Iran, Palestine, Pakistan and Syria.
-Taylor’s collection includes her work with UNICEF in the aftermath of the Gulf War in the 1990s, documenting the effects of the war and sanctions on the people of Iraq.
+In addition to extensive coverage of Jordan (including many aerial shots), the collection includes photography from Yemen, Iraq, Egypt, Turkey, Saudi Arabia, Iran, Pakistan, and Syria.
+Taylor’s collection also includes her work with UNICEF in the aftermath of the Gulf War in the 1990s.

 Rami Khouri collection

-Rami Khouri is a well-known Arab American journalist, editor and political commentator.
+Rami Khouri is an Arab American journalist, editor, and political commentator.
 Khouri served as editor-in-chief of Jordan’s English-language daily, The Jordan Times, from 1975 to 1982 and again from 1987.
 Khouri was the first director and is now a Senior Fellow of the Issam Fares Institute for Public Policy and International Affairs (IFI), and he is a professor at the American University of Beirut.
-The Rami Khouri collection features many archaeological and cultural heritage sites, as well as photo-journalistic documentation of daily life and events in the Middle East from 1970s to the early 2000s.
-Khouri’s collection includes more than 20,000 slides, negatives and photographic prints, 20 VHS and beta video cassettes, and printed materials.
+The Rami Khouri collection features many archaeological and cultural heritage sites, as well as photo-journalistic documentation of daily life and events in the region from the 1970s to the early 2000s.
+Khouri’s collection includes 35mm slides, negatives and photographic prints, VHS and beta video cassettes, and printed materials.

 George Bass collection

 George Bass is known to many in the archaeological world as the founding father of nautical archaeology.
-He was the director of the first archaeological expedition to entirely excavate an ancient shipwreck (Cape Gelydonia, 1960) and Bass founded the Institute of Nautical Archaeology (INA) in 1973.
-The George Bass collection at ACOR includes photos from Jerusalem, Jordan and Syria, offering rare insight into famous heritage sites over half a century ago, a UN pamphlet on the political and refugee situation, as well as the impressions and escapades of Bass as a young man travelling through the region in 1955-56, shared through his letters.
-Bass’ collection at ACOR includes 35mm-slide photographs, personal letters and commentary.
+He was the director of the first archaeological expedition to entirely excavate an ancient shipwreck (Cape Gelydonia, 1960) and he also founded the Institute of Nautical Archaeology (INA) in 1973.
+The George Bass collection at ACOR includes photos from Jordan, the West Bank, Lebanon, and Syria, offering rare insight into famous heritage sites over half a century ago, as well as the impressions and escapades of Bass as a young man travelling through the region, shared through his letters.

 The Charles Wilson collection was donated to ACOR by Jane Taylor.
 The collection is made up of a series of print photographs taken between 1944-45 when Wilson was purchasing provisions for the British army.
-The photographs show agricultural processes including harvesting, threshing and winnowing, as well as the transportation of wheat and straw by handcart and camel, most likely in the Madaba region, and en route to Amman.
-Wilson photographed Jordan’s famous sites including Petra’s monastery and royal tombs, the Sea of Galilee and Amman Roman Theatre, as well as some transportation vehicles.
+The photographs show agricultural processes, the transportation of wheat and straw by handcart and camel, and Jordan’s famous heritage sites including Petra’s monastery and royal tombs and Amman’s Roman Theater.

-Dr. Robert Schick is an archaeologist and an historian of the Byzantine and Islamic periods with a special interest in the city of Jerusalem in the Islamic periods.
+Dr. Robert Schick is an archaeologist and a historian of the Byzantine and Islamic periods with a special interest in the city of Jerusalem during the Islamic periods.
 He has worked on excavation projects in Jordan for many years.
-As an ongoing Publication Fellow at ACOR, he is preparing the final report of an archaeological excavation from 1992-1993 of a Byzantine-Early Islamic building (the Burnt Palace) in Madaba.
+Schick is currently preparing the final report of an archaeological excavation from 1992-1993 of a Byzantine-Early Islamic building (the Burnt Palace) in Madaba.
 Robert Schick donated a small collection of 35mm slide photographs of archaeological sites in Jordan to ACOR in 2018.